footworkjs/footwork-documentation/docs/router-custom.md

 1. The `currentRoute` is executed.

-    This is done via a subscription to the property, anytime it changes the new route will have its controller executed with the provided parameters.
+    This is done via a subscription to the `currentRoute` property.
+Anytime it changes the new route will have its controller executed with the provided parameters.

 ## Modifying Route Lookup